mikebharris/BAMS/README.md

 cobc -x -free -std=default bams.cbl Attendees.cbl createAuthCode.cbl ListAttendeesScreen.cbl
 ```

-I have had huge problems trying to get it to compile under Linux using this modular approach, and so I had to merge it back down into a monolithic version and loose the test suite for it.
+I have had huge problems trying to get it to compile under Linux using this modular approach, and so I had to merge it back down into a monolithic version and lose the test suite for it.
 You can compile this version with:
 ```
 cobc -x -free -std=default -o bams  bams-monolith.cbl createAuthCode.cbl ListAttendeesScreen.cbl
 ```